-The technique is a style of acupressure developed by Iona Marsaa Teeguarden starting in 1976 and based, in part, on Jin Shin Jyutsu® and the body armoring theories of Wilhelm Reich.
+The technique is a style of acupressure developed by Iona Marsaa Teeguarden starting in 1976.
+It's based, in part, on Jin Shin Jyutsu® and the body armoring theories of Wilhelm Reich.
 According to Teeguarden, her system emphasizes a bodymind approach that views the unity of the body and psyche through both Western and Eastern lenses.

-Practitioners use one hand to hold a local point in the tense area they want to release and at the same time use the other hand to hold distant points that help the tense area release more readily.
+Practitioners use one hand to hold a local point in the tense area they want to release.
+At the same time they use the other hand to hold distant points that help the tense area release more readily.
 The distal points are either on the same strange flow or organ meridian as the local point or are functionally related.

 Jin Shin Do is the only type of acupressure to select points based on the main balancing channels called the strange flows or extraordinary meridians, which are:

 Working with the strange flows balances the excesses and deficiencies in the body.

 In Reichian theory, armoring is chronic tension that limits your mobility and ability to feel.
 Armoring begins to develop when you are unable to express emotions.
 You suppress feelings by tightening muscles, which eventually become rigid and develop fascial adhesions.